peterpih/Coursera/GIT and GITHUB.md

 <b>git init</b>            # initialize
 </pre>

-At this point, the \<project name\> repository needs to be created on GiutHub
+At this point, the \<project name\> repository needs to be created on GitHub
 Set the upstream name
 Then **fetch** from the GitHub to get the README.md file
 <pre>